tmikeschu/career-development-curriculum/module_three/finding_opportunities.md

 Check out [this post](http://blog.trello.com/using-trello-for-a-job-search-less-stress-more-process) for more on why Trello is a helpful tool for staying on top of your job search and to see an example of a job search board.

 #### Your Turn
-Create a "Job Tracker" Trellow board.
+Create a "Job Tracker" Trello board.
 Set up your lists, starting with "Icebox," which will serve as your initial ideas to explore.

-Consider the others lists you may want to create, such as:
+Consider the other lists you may want to create, such as:

 * Potential Contacts
 * Contacts who have Responded